v-zhuravlev/libzbxmodbus/README.md

   - `make`
   - `make install`

 Note: If you want to install from Github sources, see hints [here](https://github.com/v-zhuravlev/libzbxmodbus/wiki/Install-from-Github-repo).
+One more note: use `--zabbix-3.2` in `configure` for all newer Zabbix versions such as 3.4, 4.0 and so on.

 ## 2. Load into Zabbix
   - Module libzbxmodule.so can be loaded into zabbix_server, zabbix_proxy or zabbix_agent(use passive mode).